One the right you see the silhouette of a spinning figurine. Does she spin clockwise or opposite?

 Thus there was a close 50:50 sex distribution, and 20% of either saw anti-clockwise rotation.

-I conclude: there is a strong preference for initial clockwise rotation, with out a difference between the sexes.
+I conclude: there is a strong preference for initial clockwise rotation, without any marked difference between the sexes.